graezykev/explain-nuance-git-merge-rebase/README.md

 I've seen many developers **avoid using rebase** due to its complexity.
 I've also noticed that some teams even forbid rebase in their projects altogether.

-In this post, we will walk through the basics of managing code changes in Git using both merge and rebase strategies.
-This post aims to clarify these often misunderstood commands with a hands-on demonstration.
+In this guide, we will walk through the basics of managing code changes in Git using both merge and rebase strategies.
+This tutorial aims to clarify these often misunderstood commands with a hands-on demonstration.

 I may be too verbose in walking you through these steps one by one, but I suggest you start from the [Recap](#recap) section, or jump straight to the [Key Takeaways](#key-takeaways-merge-or-rebase) section.